vgan/bot_utilities/README.md

 # bot_utilities
-Tools which I use in my bots.
+Little tools I've wrtten for my generative art bots.

 ## isItSnowflake  ?
 Used for checking uniqueness of image files.
 Helpful for image based bots.